ttopper/CPSC128/docs/M09_OOP1_Encapsulation/04-polymorphism.md

 Programmers noticed another regularity among their objects: often many of them needed to be able to respond to the same message, but by doing somewhat different things.
-For example we *add* items to a list, and to a dictionary, and to a menu, etc. In this case we want all these object types to be able to respond to an `add` message, i.e. to provide an `add` method.
-Of course in Python we don't always know what type of object a name refers to, `list[3]` could be another list, or a menu, or a string, etc. The ability to be able to say `list[3].add(thing)` and have the language interpreter figure out what to do is *polymorphism*.
-More technically it is the ability for an operation to trigger different behaviours in different contexts.
-An concrete example we have seen of this is the behaviour of the + operator: it *adds* numbers,
+For example we_add_items to a list, and to a dictionary, and to a menu, etc. In this case we want all these object types to be able to respond to an `add` message, i.e. to provide an `add` method.
+Of course in Python we don't always know what type of object a name refers to, `list[3]` could be another list, or a menu, or a string, etc. The ability to be able to say `list[3].add(thing)` and have the language interpreter figure out what to do is_polymorphism_ More technically it is the ability for an operation to trigger different behaviours in different contexts.
+An concrete example we have seen of this is the behaviour of the + operator: it_adds_numbers,

     x = y + 5